 Employer Contributions

 PERS funding policy provides for monthly employer contributions at actuarially determined rates.
 These contributions, expressed as a percentage of covered payroll, are intended to accumulate sufficient assets to pay benefits when due.
 This funding policy applies to the PERS Defined Benefit Plan and the Other Postemployment Benefit Plans.
-Employer contribution rates during the period were based on the December 31, 2015 actuarial valuation as subsequently modified by 2015 legislated changes in benefit provisions.
+Employer contribution rates during the period were based on the December 31, 2015 actuarial valuation.
 The rates based on a percentage of payroll, first became effective July 1, 2017.
 Employer contributions for the year ended June 30, 2019 were $178,898, excluding amounts to fund employer specific liabilities.
-The rates in effect for the fiscal year ended June 30, 2019 were 31.17 percent for Tier One/Tier Two General Service Member, 31.17 percent for Tier One/Tier Two Police and Fire, 21.57 percent for OPSRP Pension Program General Service Members, 26.34 percent for OPSRP Pension Program Police and Fire Members, and 6 percent for OPSRP Individual Account Program.
+The rates in effect for the fiscal year ended June 30, 2019 were 31.17 percent for Tier One/Tier Two General Service Member, 31.17 percent for Tier One/Tier Two Police and Fire, 21.57 percent for OPSRP Pension Program General Service Members, 26.34 percent for OPSRP Pension Program Police and Fire Members.

 Employee Contributions